Lela Autio: Background

 Following her mother's death when she was 3 years old, Autio was raised by her father along with two sisters and one brother.
 Her brother died in a drowning accident at the age of 8.
 She graduated from Great Falls High School and attended Montana State College (now Montana State University) with a scholarship, and achieved a B.A.
 She received an MA in painting and drawing from the University of Montana in 1961 where she was a student of Frances Senska.

 For much of her life she lived in Missoula, Montana, and taught at Hellgate High School.
 Autio held a 10-year teaching position at Hellgate High School, as well as a 3-year position at Head Start and a one-year artist-in-the-schools position in Bozeman.

 Her husband Rudy Autio was a ceramicist.
-Lela was alsothe family's business manager.
+Lela was also the family's business manager.
 The couple raised four children, two of whom, Chris and Lisa Autio, are also artists.
 Autio was said to be proud of all four of her children.
 Lela Autio was described as lively and joyous.
 Susan Ridgeway, Autio’s daughter-in-law, said “Life didn’t happen to Lela.
 Lela took charge of life.”
 Autio was headstrong and spoke her mind, once described as: “She was no bullshit gal”.

 Autio died in 2016 of kidney cancer which rapidly spread to her lungs.
 She continued to work on her art until illness forced her to stop.